LorenzBuehmann/rdf-library/README.md

 This has been reported at https://github.com/protegeproject/rdf-library/issues/12 , but not being fixed yet.

-In the meantime, I uploaded a fixed version of `rdf-library` plugin in the relases: https://github.com/LorenzBuehmann/rdf-library/releases/download/rdf-library-3.0.0/rdf-library-3.0.0-owlapi-fix.jar
+As a workaround, I published a fixed version of `rdf-library` plugin as an non-official release: https://github.com/LorenzBuehmann/rdf-library/releases/tag/rdf-library-3.0.0

 Steps:
 - download the JAR file which gives you `rdf-library-3.0.0-owlapi-fix.jar`
 - remove `rdf-library-3.0.0.jar` from `$PROTEGE_HOME/plugins`